tdsmale/tdsmale.github.io/Jungian.md

 - Constructive: Canon.
 Finds it constructive to observe a mutually-legislated understanding.
 - Obligation: Profitability.
 Feels obligated to try and promote competitive escalation.
 - Unnatural: Isolation.
 Finds it unnatural to observe an inequitable distance.
 - Indulgant: Silliness.
-Can over-indulge adopting silly social personas.
+Can over-exploit adopting silly social personas.
 - Unconscious: Tangentiality.
 Unconsciously provokes the emphasis of cooperative structural possibilities.
 - Trivializing: Expenditure.
 Trivializes the adoption of aggressive self-interest.
 - Repressed: Privilege.
 Represses the emphasis of retentive relations.